 Restaurants Review in Awaji Rest Area

-There are several restaurants, cafe and food courts serving variety of cuisine.
+There are several restaurants, cafe and food courts serving a variety of cuisine.

 We decided to have noodles.
 These are the steps to make your order.